The Low-Cost, High-Joy Gift Guide: 60 Under-$50 Gifts That Will Make Them Smile

 Gift giving is a love language.
-It’s not about the price tag or material excess—it’s about finding something that makes someone feel seen and cared for.
+It’s not about the price tag or material excess; it’s about finding something that makes someone feel seen and cared for.
 Whether you’re giving or receiving, the thoughtfulness behind it is what truly counts.

 Still, finding a gift that captures that feeling isn’t always easy.
 When it comes time to actually start looking for holiday gifts, it can be hard to think of something on the spot—you might need a bit of help jogging your brain.
 That’s why we created The Low-Cost, High-Joy Gift Guide.
 Now in its fourth season, this year is a curation of 60 hand-selected items for all kinds of people (and tastes) in your life.

-Each one meets two simple criteria: it’s under $50, and it goes beyond the generic.
+Each one meets two simple criteria: it’s under $50 and goes beyond the generic.
 Every pick has something extra—a sense of discovery, a touch of luxury, that small indulgence that makes the everyday feel special.
 Whether you’re shopping for the one who loves to elevate the ordinary, the dinner-party host, the sentimental type who appreciates something personal, or even if you’re looking to treat yourself, you’ll find something here.

 From personalized keepsakes and chic homeware to tasteful beauty finds, cute games, and little luxuries, shop gifts from brands and stores like Lazy Jamie, Gohar World, Celisse, Fara Homidi, Bomi, and Tangerine below.